branding and logo

 How often should I update my logo?

 Business owners often wonder about the frequency of logo updates.
 While there is no set rule, it’s generally advisable to refresh your logo if it no longer represents your brand effectively or if your business has significantly evolved.
+If you feel like your logo may appear outdated, reach out to me and I’ll give you feedback for free.

 A good time to consider updating your logo or branding is before printing it on a new product or starting a new marketing campaign.
 This is important because you can avoid having to reprint items and redesign advertisement materials.
+Check out my blog post with more info.

 logo & branding glossary